unistix/FlashloanContract/README.md

 # FlashloanContract
-Flash loan contract with only the loan and withdraw functionality.
+Solidity Flash loan contract on AAVE with only the loan and withdraw functionality.
 Abritrage opportunity finder separate